caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 ```
 Thanks for stopping by this repository.
-If you have questions, suggestions, or feedback about the project
+If you have any questions, suggestions, or feedback about this project
 or about firmware development in general, feel free to reach out to me directly.
 ```